LSEG-API-Samples/Example.EMA.Java.SpeedGuide/README.md

 ![connect](images/connectERT.png)

 The _Status Pane_ at the bottom of the main window provides some general feedback, whether success or failure.
-In the case where a successful connection can be made to your specified server, the utility will launch the root Speed Guide item, i.e. **THOMSONREUTERS**.
+In the case where a successful connection can be made to your specified server, the utility will launch the root Speed Guide item, i.e. **REFINITIV**.

-**Note**: While the utility will launch the "THOMSONREUTERS" RIC, which represents the root code of the Speed Guide pages, the utility is extremely useful for developers to visualize any other instrument available within Elektron.
+**Note**: While the utility will launch the "REFINITIV" RIC, which represents the root code of the Speed Guide pages, the utility is extremely useful for developers to visualize any other instrument available within Elektron.

 ![main](images/main.png)